The Mayors' Monarch Pledge:

-- Host or support a native plant sale or milkweed seed giveaway event.
+- Host or support a native seed or plant sale, giveaway or swap.

 - Facilitate or support a milkweed seed collection and propagation effort.

-- Plant a monarch-friendly demonstration garden at City Hall or another prominent location.
+- Plant or maintain a monarch and pollinator-friendly demonstration garden at City Hall or another prominent community location.

 - Convert vacant lots to monarch habitat.

-- Plant milkweed and native nectar plants in medians and public rights-of-way.
+- Plant milkweed and pollinator-friendly native nectar plants in medians and public rights-of-way.

-- Earn recognition for being a wildlife-friendly city by expanding your action plan to include other wildlife and habitat conservation efforts through a program like the National Wildlife Federation's Community Wildlife Habitat program.
+- Earn or maintain recognition for being a wildlife-friendly city by participating in other wildlife and habitat conservation efforts (i.e., National Wildlife Federation’s Community Wildlife Habitat program).

-- Create a monarch neighborhood challenge to engage neighborhoods and homeowners’ associations within the community to increase awareness, support community unity around a common mission, and/or create habitat for the monarch butterfly.
+- Host or support a monarch neighborhood challenge to engage neighborhoods and homeowners’ associations within the community to increase awareness, support community unity around a common mission, and/or create habitat for the monarch butterfly.

-- Initiate or support citizen-science efforts that help monitor monarch migration and health.
+- Initiate or support community science (or citizen science) efforts that help monitor monarch migration and health.

-- Add milkweed and nectar producing plants in community gardens.
+- Add or maintain native milkweed and nectar producing plants in public community gardens.

 - Host or support a city monarch butterfly festival that is accessible to all residents in the community and promotes monarch and pollinator conservation, as well as cultural awareness and recognition.

 - Remove milkweed from the list of noxious plants in city weed / landscaping ordinances (if applicable).